senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 If you have a different text editor that you like better than vim - then install it - use it (Microsoft Word is not an editor!
 It will not create files that you can compile with Go.)

+I worked through the rest of the homework on a Windows 10 system with very little Windows related difficulty.
+Using the git-bash your `C:\` drive is `/c/`, your `E:\` drive is `/e/`.
+You use `/` for all the directory separators.